Primer for First Timers

-Computer lenses are a specialty type of progressive lens designed for today's world.
-Like any progressive lenses, they eliminate the need for multiple pairs of glasses.
-But more important, they give your eyes the focal length they need as they need it, greatly reducing eye strain.
+Computer lenses are a specialty type of progressive lens designed for today’s world.
+Like any progressive lens, they eliminate the need for multiple pairs of glasses.
+More importantly, they give your eyes the focal length they need as they need it, greatly reducing eye strain.

 1. Select your normal reading magnification power and the lens will do the rest.
-The upper portion of these lenses allow for intermediate range viewing, perfect for computer, not to mention tasks like, cooking, sewing, following sheet music, drafting or reading blueprints, and many more uses.
+The middle portion of these lenses allow for intermediate range viewing, perfect for looking at the computer screen as well as other tasks like cooking, following sheet music, drafting, and more.

 - See all Computer